 Gluten-Free Restaurants Downtown Las Vegas

-Hopefully, we were able to help you find a gluten-free restaurant in Vegas that works for you and your group!
-As you can tell, options are much more prevelent on the Strip vs. Fremont Street, so we would recommend grabbing a bite before heading downtown.
+Hopefully, I was able to help you find a gluten-free restaurant in Vegas that works for you and your group!
+As you can tell, options are much more prevalent on the Strip vs. Fremont Street, so I’d recommend grabbing a bite before heading downtown.